-More than 1,300 students and over 60 faculty in the Paul M. Rady Department of Mechanical Engineering form an innovative and nurturing community in the foothills of the Rocky Mountains.
+More than 1,300 students and over 80 faculty and staff in the Paul M. Rady Department of Mechanical Engineering form an innovative and nurturing community in the foothills of the Rocky Mountains.
 Students work together to learn the fundamentals of the field and engage in rigorous, team-based experiences addressing real-world problems.
 That dedication to professional development extends beyond graduation, with an alumni network of 5,000+ professionals of which more than 200 volunteer with the department annually.
 The department’s award-winning faculty tackle societal challenges through technological innovation impacting the environment, security and human health.

 The Paul M. Rady Department of Mechanical Engineering is pioneering scientific breakthroughs, launching innovative technologies, and educating creative engineers that will solve today’s societal challenges by improving human health, enabling security and promoting sustainability.